 A browser’s developer option is a good way to view proper password names instead of asterisks.

 The same hovering technique is applicable for Chrome.
 Replace the word “Password” with “text” to get the plain password.

 4. Use a Third-Party Extension

 You can also use a third-party extension to show the passwords while entering your data in the field.
 For Chrome, Edge, and any browser supporting Chrome extensions, ShowPassword is a good option.

-It is easy to control the timing and effect in showing passwords, which can be mouse over, double-click, on focus, or pressing the control key.
+It is easy to control the timing and effect in showing passwords, which can be done with mouse over, double-click, on focus, or pressing the control key.
 (You can switch effects via the extension’s options.)

 - Once ShowPassword has access to the site, you can use the saved effect, such as mouse-over, to reveal your password.